mongodb/docs/source/reference/replica-configuration.rst

 can issue "``cfg = rs.conf()``" at any time before using :js:func:`rs.reconfig()` to undo your changes and start from the current configuration.
-If you issue "``cfg``" as an operation at any point, the :option:`mongo` shell at any point will output the complete :term:`JSON document` with modifications for your review.
+If you issue "``cfg``" as an operation at any point, the :program:`mongo` shell at any point will output the complete :term:`JSON document` with modifications for your review.

 .. note::